PORNX/Whitelist/README.md

-# Whitelist Ethereum smart contract of PORNX Project
+# Whitelist(Private Sale) - Ethereum smart contract of PORNX Project
-This is Ethereum for PORNX Whitelist, available at 0xca3fb8c2fde9ed7cfe823178d94e04dd5da2550c
+This is Ethereum for PORNX Whitelist, available at 0x4aD9cDdc4a4d550271183bF0AAfd5BC0323fbF52